-Similarly, if you have an Alexa or Google Assistant speaker in your home, you can use that to control Roku, too.
-Alexa and Google Assistant integration for Roku are very similar, with each allowing you to use your voice for pausing/resuming what you're currently watching, launching apps, and searching for specific genres that are available across all of your apps/channels.
-The functionality is pretty much identical to what you can do with the Roku voice remote, but it has the benefit of you not needing any special Roku hardware and being able to perform the commands entirely hands-free.
+If you have an Alexa or Google Assistant speaker in your home, you can use that to control Roku, too.
+Alexa and Google Assistant integration for Roku is very similar, with each allowing you to use your voice for pausing/resuming what you're currently watching, launching apps, and searching for specific genres that are available across all of your apps/channels.
+However, not all features are supported via Alexa and Google Assistant.
+For example, you won't be able to check the weather or access your calendar events via Google Assistant.

 Moving over to Android TV, the out-of-the-box voice control offering is leaps and bounds better than what Roku offers.
-Every Android TV box/television comes with a voice remote that allows you to talk to the Google Assistant.
+Every Android TV box and television comes with a voice remote that allows you to talk to the Google Assistant.
 You can ask the Assistant to pause your show, open Netflix, and other media-specific things, but it goes far beyond that.

 Lastly, it's worth pointing out that some Android TV devices also offer Alexa integration — the NVIDIA Shield and Sony televisions being prime examples.

 As you can see, both platforms are pretty much split down the board when it comes to their respective pros and cons.
-Roku has a broader selection of hardware and is the content king, but Android TV is the clear leader when it comes to its user interface and voice control features.
+Roku has a broader selection of hardware and is the content king, but Android TV is the clear leader for its user interface and voice control features.

 Because of this, the ultimate decision of which platform is best comes down to your personal preferences and use cases.
-If you want to have access to as many channels/apps as possible, like having a wide choice of compatible hardware, and prefer an interface that's simple to use at the expense of not looking flashy, Roku is a fantastic pick.
+If you want to have access to as many channels and apps as possible, like having a wide choice of compatible hardware, and prefer an interface that's simple to use at the expense of not looking flashy, Roku is a fantastic pick.

-On the other hand, Android TV is still a great platform, especially if you're invested in Google's services and get a lot of value out of powerful voice control.
+That being said, Android TV is still a great platform and is only getting better with the transition to the Google TV interface.
+This is especially true if you're invested in Google's services and get a lot of value out of powerful voice control.

 Best for Roku